turingschool/backend-curriculum-site/module1/lessons/debugging_with_pry.md

 ## Installing Pry

-In your terminal, enter the command:
+If you haven't already, in your terminal, enter the command:

 `gem install pry`